 Co-Founder and CEO

-Shlomo is co-founder and CEO of Cato Networks.
+Shlomo Kramer is co-founder and CEO at Cato Networks.
 He is a network security expert and a serial entrepreneur.
-Shlomo has co-founded Check Point Software, who created the first commercial Firewall, and Imperva, the innovator of the Web Application Firewall.
-Shlomo has made early investments in highly successful enterprise software companies including Palo Alto Networks, Trusteer, Gong, and numerous others
+Shlomo co-founded Check Point Software Technologies in 1993, the pioneers of the first commercial firewall, and Imperva in 2002, the innovator of the web application firewall.
+Shlomo co-founded Cato Networks in 2015, the leader in secure access service edge (SASE).
+Shlomo has made early investments in highly successful enterprise software companies including Palo Alto Networks, Trusteer, Gong, and numerous others.

 Co-Founder